How to Draw a Flowchart: Step-by-Step Guide

 - A circle symbol containing a letter or number means that this chart connects to another chart on a different page.

-- Connect the flowchart elements by the arrow connectors using the button
+- Connect the Flowchart elements with the arrow connectors using the button.

 How to Draw an Effective Flowchart